 Before these rock groups, an act emerged from this milieu to enjoy a long international career: Bill and Boyd, a teenage duo from Naenae who modelled themselves on the Everly Brothers.

 Bill Boyd Robertson and Bill Cate met at Naenae College in 1957, when the district was experiencing a “ukulele wave”.
 They began singing together, obsessively practising their harmonies until the early hours of the morning.
-Using Robertson’s tape recorder, and a microphone clipped to the bedroom lampshade, they recorded themselves singing the hits of the day and their own originals (“dreadful” songs, Cate told oral historian Roger Watkins).
+Using Robertson’s tape recorder, and a microphone clipped to the bedroom lampshade, they recorded themselves singing the hits of the day and their own originals (“dreadful” songs, Cate told music historian Roger Watkins).
 They listened to 2ZB’s weekly Lever Hit Parade to hear the latest songs, and whenever Elvis Presley had a new film out, they would hotfoot it to the King George theatre and watch his every move.

 Soon, as Bill and Boyd, they were performing at local halls, and were invited to do a weekly 20-minute floor show at the Lower Hutt Town Hall’s Saturday night dance.
 “We used to prepare as if it was the Carnegie Hall,” recalled Cate.
 In 1959 they supported Johnny Devlin at the Wellington Town Hall.
 Shortly afterwards the Everly Brothers toured New Zealand, and Cate booked front row tickets for both the Auckland and Wellington concerts.